sailpoint-oss/developer.sailpoint.com/products/idn/docs/saas-configuration.md

 </Tabs>

 :::tip
-Import also has a “preview” option if you would like to see what an import might look like without actually having to import and change your tenant.
+Import also has a “preview” option you can use to see what an import will look like without actually having to import and change your tenant.
 Any errors discovered during reference or resource resolution will be provided.
 To use this, simply set query option `preview` to `true`.

 Example: POST /beta/sp-config/import?preview=true
 :::